wyndhblb/fvec/README.md

 I do NOT recommend this style for really high velocity distinct time series (aka data that is coming in at or less then 1 sec intervals, every second, all the time things like CPU(s) usage for a given machine).

-For such things I recommend cadent (https://github.com/wyndhblb/cadent).
+For such things I recommend cadent (https://github.com/wyndhblb/cadent) or other related projects

 ## To Generate

-python3 is required for the generation as well, to laydown the inital boilerplate and protobut file, but it's as easy as
+python3 is required for the generation as well, to laydown the initial boilerplate and protobuf file, but it's as easy as

     cd wyndhblb/fvec
     go generate